 Change management is the process you have to undergo to ensure planned management of change, it’s an endeavor at taking your business from its present state to a target state.
 The end goal is to enhance a better way of conducting business.

 If you deploy good change management tools and techniques, you are refocusing your business for better output, productivity, relevance, and customer experience.
-While you are disrupting your usual business process, you are doing it in a well-planned, controlled, and stabilized way.
+At the end of the day strategic change can be achieved through effective performance management.

 You end up reducing or totally eliminating the risks that are associated with disruptions in business processes.
 Based on what you have set out to achieve, you may have to go through different stages, but the most important thing to a successful change management project is your organizational structure.